-- Know that you’ll change because of your new experiences.
+- Accept that you’ll change because of your new experiences.
 Remember, sometimes change can feel uncomfortable, but that doesn’t mean it’s bad.

-If you’ve had a summer job or a part-time gig while in high school, you probably have some handle on financial planning.
-But moving away to college may be the first time in your life that you’re making financial decisions on a daily basis on your own.
+If you’ve had a summer job or a part-time gig while in high school, you probably have a handle on financial planning.
+But moving away to college may be the first time in your life that you’re making daily financial decisions on your own.